I‘m a fan of simple habits; small daily actions that integrate into a thoughtful life.

-And what good does that do?
+And what good does this do?

-1. Problem solving
+1. Better problem solving

-Creating on a consistent basis also helps your focus.
-Have you ever noticed how hard it is to read a blog without checking your email or jumping over to Facebook and then another blog and then Pinterest?
-(I’m not the only one who does that, right?)
+Creating consistently helps your focus.
+Ever noticed how hard it is to read without first checking your email, then jumping over to Facebook, then clicking on another website, and then over to Pinterest?

 Tapping into my creativity gave me a new appreciation for who I am—created in the image of a highly-imaginative God.
 I have this amazing ability to create something beautiful, to bring something delightful to the world.